isomerpages/mlaw-pto/_deceased-cpf-estate-monies/1-estate-other-assets.md

 LSRA has an integrated online search function which lists all registered law practices (foreign or local), Singapore solicitors, foreign lawyers, and regulated non-practitioners.
 At present, you can search by name, practice area, and the type of law practice.
 We are working on further enhancements to the search function.

 Please note that the search results are based on information provided by law practices and lawyers.
-The Ministry of Law does not make any warranty or representation as to their accuracy, completeness or reliability. <br><br>
+The Ministry of Law does not make any warranty or representation as to their accuracy, completeness or reliability. <br>

 **13. Does the Public Trustee assist in the administration of a deceased’s share in a HDB flat if it is of small value?**